wightwulf1944/Hentoid-Resources/Getting-Started.md

 ![Library Directory](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/06-setup-app-library.png)

 ###### From this point, `Hentoid` will ask you where to save your downloads.
 Choose the `Default` option if this is the first time that you are using `Hentoid` or if you want to save on internal storage - otherwise, tapping on `Custom` will allow you to choose a different directory and (if your device supports this) an SD Card.
-If you need help in this area, check out the [Custom-Library.md] guide.
+If you need help in this area, check out the [Custom Library](https://github.com/AVnetWS/Hentoid/wiki/Custom-Library) guide.

 ![Library Import Confirm Dialog](https://github.com/avluis/Hentoid-Resources/raw/master/wiki/assets/img/setup/07-setup-app-library-import-dialog.png)